lyndskg/stamp-network/README.md

 On the interactive side of the social media platform, students may post questions or concerns they may have to other students currently enrolled in the courses they are taking.

-Admin functionalities also allow teachers to similarly create accounts, add courses to their profile, and interact with or monitor students'posts.
+Admin functionalities also allow teachers to similarly create accounts, add courses to their profile, and interact with or monitor students' posts.